 You can apply the steps above to the entire tank, but you should only spray the exposed glass with vinegar when you have water in the tank.

-Ensure that you only use a soft cloth or soft brush when cleaning glass, plastic, or acrylic because it can scratch easily and need to be replaced.
+Ensure that you only use a soft cloth or soft brush when cleaning glass, plastic, or acrylic because it can scratch easily and would need to be replaced.

 If you have an acrylic fish tank, it will be particularly susceptible to scratching.